 If you are on a tight budget, take your meal to-go to avoid paying a sit-down service charge.

 5. Book Ahead of Time

 Rome is an extremely popular travel destination: therefore, we highly recommend booking accommodation ahead of time.

 Day Trips from Rome

 Rome is a great base to explore some of the other must-see places nearby.
-Below are a few popular day trips to take from Rome:
+Below are a few popular day trips from Rome: